niel-conradie/turtle-racer/README.md

 ----
 ## **Usage**

-To launch the Turtle Racer Game run thus file.
+To launch the Turtle Racer Game use thus file.
 ```bash
   run.py
 ```